704512701/RR/README.md

 # About our Assignment

-we decided to divide our Assigment in two parts:
+We decided to divide our Assigment in two parts:

 -   the presentation written in PDF file that we'll present in class.
 -   The report written in PDF file, where it's possible to find more information about our work.

 # Reproducible Envoirment

-to re-run this project it's required:
+To re-run this project it's required:

 -   `Python version 3.10.5`
 -   `Jupyter notebook python 6.3.0`